frc5687/2021-tutorial/EXAMS/controls.md

 - Deploy main branch code to the robot.
 - Check that main branch code is on the robot.

-# Level Three Controls Exam
+# Level Three Controls Exam: Tuning and Configuring

 A level three license holder can adjust code parameters to change the behavior of the robot.